rheber/decomment/README.md

 1. Modify the program logic if necessary to accommodate the new language, then run `rdmd -unittest decomment` to ensure previous languages work correctly.

-1. Add a test file test/in.foo, run `decomment test/in.foo > test/out.foo`
+1. Add a test file test/in.foo, run `rdmd decomment test/in.foo > test/out.foo`
-and add the corresponding unit test.
+and add the corresponding unit test to decomment.d.